Consistency of Honest Decision Trees and Random Forests: Introduction

 A related and influential strand of research advocates for \emph{honest} tree constructions, where the sample is split into disjoint parts used separately for partitioning (split selection) and for estimation inside leaves.
 Honesty simplifies bias analysis and underpins valid inference procedures in causal and heterogeneous-effects contexts \cite{WagerAthey,AtheyImbens2019}.
 Honesty also allows for combining conditioning arguments with classical statistical analysis, leading to more simple and transparent proofs.
 Consistency and inference for honest forest variants have been developed in these works and in follow-up studies addressing uncertainty quantification and inference for heterogeneous effects \cite{WagerAthey}.

 More recently, a number of authors obtained stronger and more general results for tree-based learners.
 As was shown in \cite{CattaneoChandakKlusowski}, convergence rates for oblique (multivariate-split) regression trees can be derived under structural assumptions, \cite{RFSubsampling} quantified the interplay of subsampling and tree depth, and a body of work studied variance/bias trade-offs in various randomization schemes \cite{Genuer2012,Biau2012}.
 Nevertheless, many consistency proofs in the literature rely either on restrictive structural assumptions (e.g.\ additive models or sufficient-impurity-decrease conditions) or on technical arguments that obscure the connection to classical nonparametric smoothing.
-Additionally, it is common in the litterature to analyse only the entire forest instead of the estimators produced from individual trees.
+Furthermore, the inherent complexity of recursive, data-dependent partitioning has occasionally led to technical gaps or a reliance on heuristic arguments in existing derivations.
+Additionally, it is common in the literature to analyse only the entire forest instead of the estimators produced from individual trees.
 This makes theoretical properties of random forests difficult to translate to other types of estimators, especially ones that are functional in nature.
-Furthermore, Monte Carlo effects from bootstrapping are often not addressed which makes it unclear what the effects of different types of bootstrapping can have on the final estimate.
-In the litterature, this often takes place in the form of \emph{infinite forests}, which can be seen as a limit of the random forest estimate when the number of trees approaches infinity.
+Furthermore, Monte Carlo effects from bootstrapping are often not addressed, which makes it unclear what the effects of different types of bootstrapping can have on the final estimate.
+In the literature, this often takes place in the form of \emph{infinite forests}, which can be seen as a limit of the random forest estimate when the number of trees approaches infinity.
 The precise relationship between finite and infinite forests is analysed in \cite{ScornetAsymp} while \cite{MentchHooker} and \cite{WagerHastieEfron} investigate the effect of choosing a finite number of trees.